GuillermoCAB/stripe-minimalistic-prototype/README.md

 ### 3 - Add listeners to capture the value of the elements

-This step is responsable for the actual capture of the values for the address form, added event listener to capture the value changes and store it in a variable for future use.
+This step is responsible for the actual capture of the values for the address form, added event listener to capture the value changes and stored it in a variable for future use.

 ```js
 // Capture address element input values